architkaila/Fine-Tuning-LLMs-for-Medical-Entity-Extraction/README.md

 The data is first prepared by tokenizing the text data and converting it into a torch dataset.
 The model is then fine-tuned on the data using the [Lightning](https://www.pytorchlightning.ai/) framework.

-The model is fine-tuned on a 1 GPU (48GB) for 5 epochs.
+The model is fine-tuned on 1 GPU (48GB) for 5 epochs.
 The data preparation and fine-tuning scripts can be found in the `scripts` and `finetune` folders respectively.
 Assuming you are in the same conda environment as the previous step, the python script can be run as follows:

 **1. Prepare data for fine-tuning (Stable-LM):**
 ```